adriancm93/HockeynxT/README.md

 Socceraction as we adapted their open-source code as a base to work on hockey and as a blueprint.
 The socceraction team is now cited and listed as co-author of this code.
 Visit their module here:  https://github.com/ML-KULeuven/socceraction)

 Karun Singh for the developing the methodology behind Expected Threat.
-His model and approach was greatly leveraged and used as the base of our model.
+His model and approach was leveraged as the base of our model.
 Read about Expected Threat here: https://karun.in/blog/expected-threat.html